 2. Determining When Further Investigation of a Potential Exceedance is Required

-If the CSCI score is less than the 10th percentile threshold, the Discharger shall complete further investigation to verify impacts to the biological condition in the receiving water and to evaluate the potential stressors contributing to the low CSCI score as described in section V.C.3, Process for Conducting a Biological Objective Evaluation, below.
-The San Diego Water Board may waive a Biological Objective Evaluation if monitoring and assessment data indicates that an external factor, unrelated to a discharge, is causing or contributing to the low CSCI score.
+If the CSCI score is less than the 10th percentile threshold, the Discharger shall complete further investigation to verify impacts to the biological condition in the receiving water and to evaluate the potential stressors contributing to the low CSCI score as described in section V.C.3, Process for Conducting a Stream Biological Objective Evaluation, below.
+The San Diego Water Board may waive a Stream Biological Objective Evaluation if monitoring and assessment data indicate that an external factor, unrelated to a discharge, is causing or contributing to the low CSCI score in the receiving water.

-3. Process for Conducting a Biological Objective Evaluation
+3. Process for Conducting a Stream Biological Objective Evaluation

-The Biological Objective Evaluation will use receiving water data, site monitoring data, and discharge data together to evaluate whether a discharge is causing or contributing to nonattainment of the Stream Biological Objective and to provide active feedback on the efficacy of permit implementation.
+The Stream Biological Objective Evaluation will use receiving water data, site monitoring data, and discharge data together to evaluate whether a discharge is causing or contributing to nonattainment of the Stream Biological Objective and to provide active feedback on the efficacy of permit implementation.

-At a minimum, a Biological Objective Evaluation shall include:
+At a minimum, a Stream Biological Objective Evaluation shall include:

 an evaluation of the monitoring data of chemical and physical characteristics of the discharge, and